How OTUS Uses AI to Fix Eye Strain And Why U.S. Clinics Are Buying In

 Dr. Park’s story gives OTUS its edge.
 After losing his vision in a military accident, he rebuilt his eyesight through rigorous therapy, and used that experience to design OTUS.

-His military background shows in OTUS’s no-nonsense design: durable, user-friendly, and backed by clinical studies.
-Case reports show OTUS improves symptoms like early presbyopia (aging eyes) and convergence insufficiency (trouble focusing on close objects) in just 1–3 months.
+His military background shows in OTUS’s no-nonsense design: durable, user-friendly, and published case studies on OTUS have shown improvements in accommodative function, near vision, and functional myopia.
+Case reports show OTUS improves symptoms like early presbyopia (aging eyes) and accommodative insufficiency (trouble focusing on close objects) in just 1–3 months.

 “A Ray of Light for Eye Health”